denkristoffer/filmbuff/README.md

 #### Locales

-To retrieve information in a different language, either pass locale in the options hash when setting up an instance of `imdb` or set the instance variable locale to your wanted locale once the instance has already been created:
+To retrieve information in a different language, either pass locale as as keyword argument when setting up an instance of `imdb` or set the instance variable `locale` to your wanted locale once the instance has already been created:

     imdb.locale = 'de_DE'
     movie = imdb.find_by_id('tt0032138')